-Schedar lies about 230 light-years away and shines steadily at magnitude 2.2.
-Despite skywatchers a couple of centuries ago suggesting that the star varied in brightness, modern astronomers have discerned no fluctuations.
+The star Schedar is 228 light-years away and shines steadily at magnitude 2.2.
+Even though skywatchers a couple of centuries ago suggested that the star varied in brightness, modern astronomers have discerned no fluctuations.